Rampagy/Spectogram/README.md

 ## Notes

-It is important to be aware that the library I used to read the wav files does not support 24-bit wav files, so before trying to use this it is recommended that all wav fiels are converted to 16-bit.
+It is important to be aware that the library I used to read the wav files does not support 24-bit wav files, so before trying to use this it is recommended that all wav files are converted to 16-bit.

+To use the scripts as written without any changes it is important that the audio is placed into a folder called "urban_audio" without any subfolder or additional files.